 Below, I’ll detail some of the best possible breeds you can consider raising.

-What Are the Best Hair Sheep?
-20 Breeds to Consider Raising
+What Are the Best Breeds of Hair Sheep?
+20 Breeds to Consider

 So, if you’re looking for a low-maintenance sheep breed, hair sheep are definitely worth considering!

-Katahdin sheep are a hardy breed that is well-suited to cold, mountainous regions.
-The breed was developed in the 1900s in Maine and takes its name from Mount Katahdin, the highest point in the state.
+Katahdin hair sheep are a hardy breed that is well-suited to colder climates and mountainous regions.
+The breed was developed in the s 1970s in Maine by a man named Michael Piel.
+It takes its name from Mount Katahdin, the highest point in the state.

 Katahdins are large sheep, with both rams and ewes typically weighing over 200 pounds.
 They are also known for their thick, lustrous hair, which is often used in the production of high-quality yarn.

-Today, Katahdin sheep can be found in many parts of the world, including New Zealand, Australia, and Chile.
+Today, Katahdin sheep hair breeds can be found in many parts of the world, including New Zealand, Australia, and Chile.
 They are prized for their meat, which is lean and flavorful.

-The Dorper is a hybrid of two African breeds, the Blackhead Persian and the Dorset Horn.
+The Dorper is a hybrid of two other breeds from South Africa, the Blackhead Persian and the Dorset Horn.